NesQuikSilvr/ProofOfLearning/README.md

 - Functions
 - Conditionals with Sensors

-Pick one file to work on for each folder.
+Pick one file to work on in each folder.

 ### Folders titled "Team X" should be done by students in the corresponding team